 - Look for opportunities, not excuses

-How many times have I heard from everyone: «I didn't have time, I have a lot of work», «I didn't do it because I'm raising a child, and you know that's not easy», «I didn't do it, it's a tough time right now».
-Why even go to courses then?
-If you are not 100% sure that you can dedicate at least 2 hours a day to this activity, don't even start. - Clear time frames
+How many times have I heard from everyone: «I didn't have time, I have too much work», «I didn't do it because I'm raising a child, and you know that's not easy», «I didn't do it, it's a tough time right now».
+Why did you even go to the courses then?
+If you are not 100% sure that you can dedicate at least 2 hours a day to this activity, don’t even start. - Clear time frames

-Make it a rule that, for example, three times a week, on Tuesday, Thursday, and Saturday, from 6:00 PM to 8:00 PM, you are working on web design.
-And dedicate the next three months to it.
-Nothing and no one should distract you from this activity during these two hours, and rescheduling is only possible for emergencies.
-Treat it immediately as work, not as something trivial. - Phone and food – aside
+Make it a rule that, for example, three times a week, on Tuesday, Thursday, and Saturday, from 18:00 to 20:00 you will engage in web design.
+And allocate the next three months for this.
+No one and nothing should distract you from this activity during those two hours, and rescheduling is only possible for emergency reasons.
+Treat it right away as work, not as something trivial. - Phone and food – aside

 Before your sessions, make sure to eat, take care of all your affairs, and set your phone aside, or better yet, switch it to airplane mode.
 Nothing should distract you.
-We all know how little we can accomplish while constantly scrolling through social media or replying to friends in messaging apps.
+We all know how little we can accomplish when we are constantly scrolling through social media or responding to friends in messengers.
 This also applies to your surroundings; if we are talking about self-study, it is best done in solitude. - A plan for each session

-Before starting self-study, sketch out a plan.
+Before starting your self-study, sketch out a plan.
 The more detailed it is, the better.
 For example, include links to videos and articles.
-If this is homework, try to do it as best as you can.
-When I attended courses, I always tried to do more than what was assigned to me, find some interesting idea, or work on the details. - Fighting laziness
+If it’s homework, try to do it as well as you can.
+When I attended courses, I always tried to do more than was assigned, find some interesting idea or work on the details. - Fight against laziness

-Laziness is very sneaky; it is ready to come to us at any moment.
-And our task is to push it away with all our might.
-Remember one thing: «Doing it forcefully» is normal.
-It does not mean at all that this activity is not for you.
-Unfortunately, our brain is wired to conserve energy, and learning requires a huge amount of it.
-That is why it is so hard for us to learn, remember, and use skills for the first time.
+Laziness is very insidious; it can come to us at any moment.
+Our task is to push it away with all our might.
+Remember one thing: «Doing it by force» is normal.
+It does not mean that this activity is not for you.
+Unfortunately, our brain is geared to conserve energy, and learning requires a huge amount of it.
+That’s why it is so hard for us to learn, memorize, and apply skills for the first time.

-- Understand the main goal of a designer's work – helping people solve problems, not creativity for the sake of creativity.
+- Understand the main goal of a designer's work – to help people solve problems, not creativity for the sake of creativity.

 - Know the main graphic editors (Figma, Sketch, Photoshop, Illustrator…) and be able to use their tools.